koordinates/node-mapnik/README.md

 fork of https://github.com/mapnik/node-mapnik

-Contains a Dockerfile which uses ubuntu focal deb dependencies, in order to use a GDAL version that supports curl.
+Contains a Dockerfile which uses ubuntu jammy deb dependencies, in order to use a GDAL version that supports curl.

 # building and publishing a new package